 The integration bridge (br-int) is in charge of tagging & untagging the traffic that is coming from the vm and going to the vm, using the VLAN id associated with the network.
 Every network has a VLAN id and this VLAN id is used internally in the compute host to isolate the traffic (that’s why it’s called local VLAN id).

 The tunnel bridge (br-tun) is the bridge in charge of the tunneling.
 It has the flows that will translate the VLAN id assigned to the network, into the segmentation id.
 If for example, you are using GRE tuneel, the GRE tunnel id would be the segmentation id assigned to the network.

 Now let’s see the flow with using linux bridge:

-In linux bridge implemantion we have one linux bridge for every networ.
-You can see the we have net1 and the vm is connected to this network.
+In linux bridge implementation we have one linux bridge for every network.
+You can see we have net1 and the VM is connected to this network.
 We can also see the infterface plugged into net1 bridge is eth0.100, meaning vlan 100 assigned to net1 network.

 First of all, check if the instance is up.
 It may sound trivial, but let’s not skip anything:

 In the above output we can see the instance is running.
 If it wasn’t running, we would want to peek in the logs to get a clue on what went wrong.
 Looking in the logs is always a wise step, as many issues should be reflected there.